William "Bill" Drabble

 I thrive on answering the tough legal questions raised in commercial litigation.
 A thorough approach is key to success at trial and on appeal.
 I give each client a direct and unvarnished assessment of the strengths, weakness and likely outcomes of the case so we can seize opportunities, avoid surprises and develop the best strategy to reach a favorable result.

-Bill Drabble focuses his practice on representing property owners, landlords, tenants and developers in real estate litigation before courts throughout North Texas, including disputes over land sales, breaches of lease agreements, premises-liability claims and other disputes involving commercial and residential properties.
-He also handles a wide variety of intra-company disputes, such as prosecuting and defending claims for breaches of shareholder or company agreement, breach of fiduciary duty claims against directors and officers, and contests for control over the company.
-Bill’s practice also includes appeals.
-He was the principal author of briefs filed in the Fifth Circuit, intermediate appellate courts and the Texas Supreme Court.
+But Bill’s practice is not limited to appeals.
+He has extensive experience in the trial courtroom, representing property owners, landlords, tenants and developers in real estate litigation, including disputes over land sales, breaches of lease agreements, premises-liability claims, and other disputes involving commercial and residential properties.
+He also handles a wide variety of intra-company disputes, such as prosecuting and defending claims for breaches of shareholder or company agreements, breach of fiduciary duty claims against directors and officers, and contests for control over the company.

 Representative Experience